 Code for SpellNumber Function for INR

-Your file now consists of a macro thus you need to Click “No” option.
+Your file now consists of a macro thus you need to click the “No” option.

 Step 6: Select “Save As”.

-Select the desired location where you want to save this file and Select the “Save as type” as “Excel macro-enabled workbook”.
+Select the desired location where you want to save this file and select the “Save as type” as an “Excel macro-enabled workbook”.